Higher-form symmetries, anomalous magnetohydrodynamics, and holography: Overview of holographic model

 Note that if $k = 0$ these equations of motion decouple into free Maxwell equations for $E$ and $B$ respectively.
 Here we work only to linearized order in $E$.

 We would now like to interpret this bulk physics holographically.
 We begin with the 2-form $B$.
-As usual, we may construct the boundary 2-form current $J^{\mu\nu}$ by varying the action with respect to the boundary value of $B_{\mu\nu}$, i.e.\
+As usual, we may construct the boundary 2-form current $J^{\mu\nu}$ by varying the action with respect to the boundary value of $B_{\mu\nu}$ (see appendix \ref{conv} for convention regarding the boundary current defined below)

 The on-shell variation of the boundary value of the action may be reduced to a variation with respect to the radial derivative $\p_{r} B_{\mu\nu}$, and we thus find

 Here the first term is standard \cite{Hofman:2017vwr}; the others arise from the physics associated with the anomaly.
 We have omitted terms of order $\sO(E^2)$; this is because in this work we will study only the linearized equations of motion of $E$.